How to enjoy Easter Week in Granada?

-Easter is one of the Christian festivals par excellence.
+Holy Week is one of the quintessential Christian holidays.
 Although it is celebrated throughout Spain, Andalusia is undoubtedly the place where the inhabitants live and enjoy it the most.
-That is why many national and international tourists travel to the south of the peninsula on the dates of this holiday to experience it with the locals and get infected with the passion of the Andalusians.
-But in this article we want to talk specifically about Easter in Granada, one of the most special, and tell you the essentials you need to know to enjoy it as one more.
+That is why many national and international tourists travel to the south of the peninsula on the dates of this holiday to experience it with the locals and catch the passion of the Andalusians.
+But in this article we want to talk specifically about what Holy Week in Granada is like, one of the most special, and tell you the essentials you need to know to enjoy it like one of the locals.

 See the Christ of the Gypsies among the hills of Sacromonte, get caught by the bonfires that are lit in the caves, live the magical night in the Albaicin, witness the “mantle” of Good Friday … Holy Week in Granada is unique and we want to be your starting guide so you can begin to organize these magical days in the city.